onzag/itemize/docs/api/interfaces/client_fast_prototyping_components_slate.ISlateEditorWrapperBaseProps.md

 props might be passed by using the wrapperArgs from the main component which will pass them to the wrapper

+When implementing the wrapper you may add a selectiveHardBlur function for which triggers when the element is blurred to prevent real blurring (aka executing hardBlur) depending on if something is selected in the wrapper

+The selectiveHardBlur should take a (ev: KeyboardEvent, target: HTMLElement) if you wish to prevent the blur from happening

 ## Hierarchy

 - **`ISlateEditorWrapperBaseProps`**